Page 27 - 2025 Plan of Organization

 Counseling Program for children ages 3 to 18; Parent Support Groups; and Case Management.

 The CAS Board of Directors consists of sixteen (16) Directors.
-Nine Directors are
+Nine Directors are selected

-selecting and electing CAS Directors.
+electing CAS Directors.

 District specific requirements mandate that nine (9) of the sixteen (16) Directors must be